-Compost – Breath new life into your soil by aerating it with a garden fork, then adding compost and manure so they’re ready and raring to go for your new plants.
+Compost: Breathe new life into your soil by aerating it with a garden fork, then adding compost and manure for a major boost of nutrients.
 Remember that compost and manure need time to break down and settle in to the soil so do this one early, before you plant anything new.
 Here’s our beginner’s guide to starting a compost.

-Fertilise – Firstly, for your lawn.
+Fertilise: Firstly, for your lawn.
 Use a good quality lawn builder to help strengthen roots and promote new growth.
 Gina picked up a handy sprayer attachment for fertiliser from Hoselink that makes light work of this task.
 Flowering plants and spring fruit and veggies will also get a boost from fertiliser so be sure to give them some attention.

-Prune – Sharpen up those secateurs and give your plants a good haircut to encourage new growth.
+Prune: Sharpen up those secateurs and give your plants a good haircut to encourage new growth.
 Get rid of branches that have died or broken.
-It’s best to do this once the frosty weather has passed in your garden because pruning cuts heal quicker when sap is more active.
+It’s best to do this once the frosty weather has passed because pruning cuts heal quicker when sap is more active.

 Roses and fruit trees can deal with a hard prune.
 After pruning, give your plants a bit of love with some lime sulphur to stop exposed cuts from getting fungal infections.

-Pest watch – Spring might be the time for lovely flowers to start blooming but it’s also when pests such as aphids come out of hiding.
+Pest watch: Spring might be the time for lovely flowers to start blooming but it’s also when pests such as aphids come out of hiding.
 Keep an eye out for pests at least once a week and start treating them from the moment you spot them.
 A natural pest deterrent hack is to simply add 20 drops of Cedarwood oil to a spray bottle with water.
 Give plants a generous spritz all over and this should do the trick 😉

-Weeding – Yep.
+Weeding: Yep.
 This one gets another mention, sorry!
 Not a fun job but very, very necessary for a happy lawn.
 Use the same technique of removing as many weeds by hand or the step weeding tool and then applying a ‘Weed N Feed’ to combat weeds.

 Fertilise: Just a reminder that as well as fertilising plants, your lawn needs a light fertilise too.
 Do this before that summer heat kicks in.
 We love the range of fertilisers from Hoselink here.

 During the cooler months, we don’t have to water the garden much but come spring-time, your plants need extra hydration.
 With another La Niña season ahead, this one may be a little less relevant this year but still worth a mention.